50th Parachute Brigade (India): Indo-Pakistani War of 1947-48

 The 50th Parachute Brigade saw extensive action in the Kashmir operations of 1947-48.
-The 1st, 2nd and 3rd battalions of the Parachute Regiment each won a battle honour in their respective sectors.
+The 1st, 2nd and 3rd battalions of the Parachute Regiment each won a battle honour in the Jammu & Kashmir theater.
 The brigade commander, Brig.
 Mohammad Usman, was killed in action on July 3, 1948, and was awarded the Maha Vir Chakra posthumously.

-Liberation of Goa 1961
+Annexation of Goa 1961

 The brigade took part in the annexation of Goa along with 17th Indian Infantry Division.
 Although the 50th Parachute Brigade was charged with merely assisting the main thrust conducted by the 17th Division, its units moved rapidly across minefields, roadblocks and four riverine obstacles to be the first to reach Panjim.

 On the morning of 18 December, the 50th Parachute Brigade moved into Goa in three columns.